xiix0/scam/README.md

-He jests at scars who never felt a wound.
+A light wife doth make a heavy husband.
-		-- Shakespeare, "Romeo and Juliet, II.
-2"
+		-- Wm.
+Shakespeare, "The Merchant of Venice"